-This scholarship was established to encourage and assist outstanding, qualified young men and women interested in pursuing a career in the Navy and/or Marine Corps by commissioning through the U.S. Naval Academy (USNA) or a career in the military by commissioning through one of the other U.S. Service Academies.
+This scholarship was established to encourage and assist outstanding, qualified young men and women interested in pursuing a career in the Navy and/or Marine Corps by commissioning through the U.S. Naval Academy (USNA) or a military career through one of the other U.S. Service Academies.
 Preference is given to a student at Copper Basin High School, Copperhill, TN, or a student at Culpeper County High School, Culpeper, VA, or a descendent of William Hoke Ritchie, Jr., or Nancy Rosenberger Ritchie.

-Paul W. Rutledge and Margaret S. Rutledge Scholarship
+Paul W. Rutledge and Margaret S. Rutledge Endowed Scholarship